-Shorebirds, Colonial Waterbirds and other Migratory Birds:
+Shorebirds, Colonial Waterbirds, and other Migratory Birds:

-The southern section of Onslow Beach, EA Training Area provides unique and important nesting habitat for migratory shorebirds that receive Federal protection.
-From April to August, portions of Onslow Beach are closed to vehicle traffic with signs reading "Colonial Waterbird and Shorebird Nesting Area."
+The southern section of Onslow Beach, EA Training Area provides a unique and important nesting habitat for migratory shorebirds that receive Federal protection.
+From March to August, portions of Onslow Beach are closed to vehicle traffic with signs reading "Colonial Waterbird and Shorebird Nesting Area."
 Rules posted on these signs must be followed.

-The EA Training Area is off limits to all wheeled and tracked vehicles except by special request through the Environmental Conservation Branch (ECON).
-Vehicle access to this area between 1 Apr to 31 August will require consultation with the U.S. Fire and Wildlife
+The EA Training Area is off-limits to all wheeled and tracked vehicles except by special request through the EMD.
+Vehicle access to this area between 1 March to 31 August will require close coordination with EMD.
+It is unlawful to capture birds or to destroy their nests, eggs, or young.